VasilisAvgoustakis/citizen-quest/doc/storylines.md

   decision associated with the storyline).
 - Those beginning with `quest.`, and ending with `.done` which are used to track quest completion.

+### Scenery

+Scenery elements are used to place objects in the city map screen.
+They are specified through these
+properties:

+- **spawn**: (point) The position where the object will be spawned in the city map screen.
+- **type**: (string) The type of object that will be spawned.
+This is used to look up the texture that will be used to render the object.

 ### NPCs

 NPCs are listed at the top level of the storyline in an object.
 The keys in this object are the IDs of the npcs.
-These IDs are used to refer to the NPCs in quests, and also are used to pick the texture that the character will be rendered with on screen.
+These IDs are used to refer to the NPCs in quests, and also are used to pick the texture that the character will be rendered with on screen if a type property is not set.

 NPCs are specified through these properties:

 - **name**: (text) The name of the NPC.
 This is displayed at the top of dialogue windows when the character speaks.
+- **type**: (string) The texture to use to render the NPC.
+If not set, the ID is used as type.
 - **spawn**: (point) The position where the NPC will be spawned in the city map screen.
 - **dialogue**: (dialogue) The dialogues that the NPC will say when the player talks to them.